sylvrs/electric-cowboy/README.md

 </p>

 # what is it?
-**electric cowboy** is a client-side modpack meant to be used to increase performance while also adding many gameplay improvements through mods like MidnightControls, Mouse Tweaks, [Essential Mod](https://essential.gg), and Prismo Voice.
+**electric cowboy** is a client-side modpack meant to be used to increase performance while also adding many gameplay improvements through mods like MidnightControls, Mouse Tweaks, [Essential Mod](https://essential.gg), and Plasmo Voice.

 # installation
-This modpack is best used with launchers like [PolyMC](https://polymc.org/download/) that can import Modrinth modpacks.
-Specific installation steps for PolyMC can be found [here](INSTALLATION.md).
+This modpack is best used with launchers like [Prism](https://prismlauncher.org/download) that can import Modrinth modpacks.
+Specific installation steps for Prism can be found [here](INSTALLATION.md).
 # improvements?
 Any issues with mod support or general improvements can be reported [here](https://github.com/sylvrs/electric-cowboy/issues)!